Australian Government Information Security Registered Assessor Program (IRAP)

-The IRAP assessment of Microsoft's services helps provide assurance to public sector customers in government and their partners that Microsoft has appropriate and effective security controls in place for the processing, storage, and transmission of PROTECTED and below classified information.
-This includes the majority of government, healthcare, and education data in Australia.
+The IRAP assessment of Microsoft's services and cloud operations helps provide assurance to public sector customers in government and their partners that Microsoft has appropriate and effective security controls in place for the processing, storage, and transmission of data classified up to and including the level of PROTECTED.
+This assessment includes most government, healthcare, and education data in Australia.

 Microsoft in-scope cloud services

 IRAP applies to all Australian federal, state, and local government agencies that use cloud services.
 New Zealand government agencies require compliance with a standard similar to the Australian Government ISM, so they may also use the IRAP assessments.

 Can I use Microsoft's compliance in my organization's risk assessment and approval process?

 Yes.
 If your organization requires or is seeking an approval to operate in line with the ISM, you can use the IRAP security assessments of Azure, Dynamics 365, Microsoft Managed Desktop, and Office 365 in your risk assessment.
 You are; however, responsible for engaging an assessor to evaluate your implementation as deployed on Microsoft's platforms, and for the controls and processes within your own organization.